 Robinson Communication Center houses the majority of main campus computer labs.
-More than 70 Windows XP computers are arranged in three classroom facilities that double as hands-on instructional facilities for classes and workshops , as well as walk-in computer facilities for members of the college community.
-More than 150 applications are available in the college computer labs, including those from Microsoft, Adobe, Borland, and SPSS.
+More than 70 Windows 7 and Mac OS X computers are arranged in three classroom facilities that double as hands-on instructional facilities for classes and workshops , as well as walk-in computer facilities for members of the college community.
+More than 150 applications are available in the college computer labs, including those from Microsoft, Adobe, and SPSS.

 Watson Library houses more facilities for computer usage on the main campus with eighteen additional computers available and the added benefit of having professional library staff close at hand for assistance.
 You can also find computers in Pyle Center.

 The Blue Ash campus contains a computer classroom permitting registered students to use the majority of software available at the main campus facilities.
 Registered students at the Blue Ash campus may use the facilities freely during hours of operation when classes are not scheduled.

 Virtually all classrooms at Wilmington College support wired and wireless connectivity to the college network.
 Once on the network, resources provided by Information Technology or the Internet may be accessed in the same manner as from offices or computer labs.